NLAFET/block_cimmino/doc/source/algorithm.rst

         &=&  \left ( \begin{array}{l} 0 \\ r_i \end{array} \right )
     \end{eqnarray*}

-that we perform, at each iteration, using a direct method, giving :math:`u_i = A_i^+ r_i` the projection needed for each partition :math:`A_i`.
-We use the multifrontal parallel solver :math:`MUMPS` to do this.
+that we solve using a direct method, at each iteration to get :math:`u_i = A_i^+ r_i`, the projection needed for each partition :math:`A_i`.
+We use the multifrontal parallel solver :math:`MUMPS` to do direct solutions.

 Running our solver in the regular mode will go through the following steps:

 - Partition the system into strips of rows (:math:`A_i` and :math:`b_i` for :math:`i = 1, \dots p`)
 - Create the augmented systems
-- Analyze and factorize the augmented systems using the direct solver :math:`MUMPS`
+- Analyse and factorize the augmented systems using the direct solver :math:`MUMPS`
-- Run a block conjugate gradient with an implicit iteration matrix :math:`H`, which resumes into independent augmented systems direct solves at each iteration.
+- Run a block conjugate gradient with an implicit iteration matrix :math:`H`, which requires :math:`p` independent augmented system direct solves at each iteration.

 The augmented block Cimmino
 ---------------------------

-To understand the algorithm, suppose that we have a matrix :math:`A` with three partitions, described as follows:
+To understand the augmented block Cimmino algorithm, suppose that we have a matrix :math:`A` with three partitions, described as follows:

 .. math::
    :nowrap: